Edit Template

 Definition of hypnosis:

-• General definition: Hypnosis is a special psychophysiological state induced by suggestion and resembling sleep or half-sleep.
+• General definition: Hypnosis is a special psychophysiological state induced by suggestion that resembles a dream or a half-dream.

-• American Psychological Association: Hypnosis is a procedure in which a professional induces changes in a patient's feelings, perceptions, thinking, or behavior.
+• American Psychological Association: Hypnosis is a procedure in which a specialist induces changes in a patient's sensations, perceptions, thinking, or behavior.

-• Michael Yapko (hypnosis researcher): "Hypnosis is a focused experience of absorbed attention that activates personal resources to achieve change."
+• Michael Yapko (hypnosis researcher): "Hypnosis is a focused experience of absorbing attention that activates personal resources to achieve change."

-• Raikov's concept: Hypnosis is a form of increased mental readiness to perceive, process information, and perform actions.
-It is an altered state of consciousness with increased control over the body's functions.
+• Raikov's concept: Hypnosis is a form of increased mental readiness to perceive, process information and perform actions.
+It is an altered state of consciousness with increased controllability of body functions.

 overhead view of psychotherapist writing on clipboard and upset young patient lying on couch

-• In hypnosis, the patient gains access to the subconscious , repressed traumas, and internal conflicts.
+• In hypnosis, the patient gains access to the subconscious mind, repressed traumas and internal conflicts.

-• The ability to get rid of ineffective thinking patterns, activate creative thinking and internal resources.
+• An opportunity to get rid of inefficient thinking patterns, activate creative thinking and internal resources.

 Hypnoanalysis:

-• A hypnotherapy technique that includes regressive hypnosis — going back to the past in order to remember and understand stressful events.
+• A hypnotherapy technique that includes regressive hypnosis - a return to the past in order to recall and realize stressful events.

-• Hypnocatharsis: re-experiencing trauma and releasing associated anxiety through the creation of a safe therapeutic environment.
+• Hypnocatharsis: re-experiencing the trauma and releasing the anxiety associated with it by creating a safe therapeutic environment.

 Myths about hypnosis and scientific refutations

-• A person under hypnosis supposedly becomes weak-willed and controlled by the hypnotist.
+• A person in hypnosis seems to become unwilling and controlled by the hypnotist.

-• It is believed that hypnosis can force a person to commit a crime.
+• It is believed that hypnosis can make a person commit a crime.

-• The person retains awareness and the ability to control themselves .
+• A person retains awareness and the ability to control himself.

 • Dr. Jacob Kohn (Johns Hopkins University) has not found a single documented case of hypnosis leading to a crime in 150 years of medical history.